Deedone/techadv-src/content/posts/webgl.md

 </p>

 [WebGL](https://www.khronos.org/webgl/) is a web standard for low-level 3D graphics API.
-It allows you to run your code directly on GPU, giving you great power of it.
+It allows you to run your code directly on GPU, giving you all of it's power.
 You write all your rendering code in OpenGL Shading Language aka GLSL.
 It's not hard and very similar to C.
 Programs written in GLSL usually called shaders.